Simple In-Home Activities for People with Disabilities

 “The body heals with play, the mind heals with laughter and the spirit heals with joy”

 Life without any form of recreational activity can become dull, and cause a negative impact on our overall health and wellbeing.
 Keeping ourselves physically active and mentally stimulated is beneficial to our mental health, can boost our physical health, and can encourage productivity.
 However, if we are limited to what we can do, trying to live an active lifestyle can become extremely challenging especially for people living with a disability.
-Whether it is a physical or intellectual disability, there are still several simple activities you can safely do at home with family, friends or your companion carer.
+Whether it is a physical, intellectual, or invisible disability, there are still several simple activities you can safely do at home with family, friends or your companion carer.

 - Music Therapy